yetibot/core/README.md

 # yetibot.core [![Build Status](https://travis-ci.org/devth/yetibot.core.svg?branch=master)](https://travis-ci.org/devth/yetibot.core)

+> NB: The build is not passing because of a [parsing
+> bug](https://github.com/devth/yetibot/issues/423) having to do with nested
+> parenthesis.

 Core yetibot utilities, extracted for shared use among yetibot and its various plugins. yetibot.core is not meant to be run standalone, but instead used as a dependency from another project that provides config and optionally other yetibot plugins, private or public.

 The main yetibot commands live at: https://github.com/devth/yetibot